ringcentral/ringcentral-add-in-framework-js/template/[OAuth]README.md

 ### Tips

-- [Adaptive Cards Designer](https://adaptivecards.io/designer/) is a great online tool to design your Adaptive Cards.
-Json files under `src/server/adaptiveCards` follow the same format as in `CARD PAYLOAD EDITOR`, so you can design your card on [Adaptive Cards Designer](https://adaptivecards.io/designer/) and copy over the payload directly.
-- `npm run refreshDB` to delete existing db file and create a new one
+- `npm run refreshDB` to delete existing local db file and create a new one

 ### Additional Note